Windfall tax on crude petroleum slashed to nil from Rs 4,100 per tonne

 The decision to waive off the tax on crude petroleum as well was taken at the fortnightly review conducted by the finance ministry.

-In the previous review meeting held on May 1, the government had reduced the windfall tax on crude oil to Rs 4,100 per tonne from Rs 6,400 per tonne.
+In the previous review meeting held on May 1, the government had reduced the windfall tax on crude petroleum to Rs 4,100 per tonne from Rs 6,400 per tonne.

 Windfall wax was introduced by the government on July 1, 2022, to charge the industry for the large profit it has been earning through the sale of refined crude in the international market.
 Its quantum is reviewed every fortnight, on the basis of the fluctuations in the international crude rates.